Issue Deep Dive

 ODA Spending

-While agriculture has been listed as a priority of Spanish development policy, funding to this sector has not significantly increased since 2016.
-Agricultural spending in 2020 marks the lowest amount of funding channeled to this sector over the past five years.
+While agriculture has been listed as a priority of Spanish development policy, funding to this sector has stayed relatively constant since 2018.
+Agricultural spending in 2022 marks the highest amount of funding channeled to this area in the past five years, however the percentage of ODA towards agriculture stayed equal to the previous year.

 Bilateral Spending